Hopac/Hopac/Docs/BoundedMb.md

 As demonstrated above, even though the second `AsyncAdd` operation timed out, the item was added to the queue.
-One could say that this is just a bug in `BlockingQueueAgent`, but I would rather argue that the bug is in F#'s `async` and `MailboxProcessor`, because they don't really support for this kind of compositional programming.
+One could say that this is just a bug in `BlockingQueueAgent`, but I would rather argue that the bug is in F#'s `async` and `MailboxProcessor`, because they don't really support this kind of compositional programming.

 ## Hopac based BoundedMb